iteam1/jetboy/README.md

 ## Required libraries
-The library with have * mark meaning you can not install it with command `pip install -r requirements.txt` *- jetson.GPIO (This libary is built-in jetson-nano board or rasberry pi board, and just can run on this hardware)
+The library with have * mark meaning you can not install it with command `pip install -r requirements.txt`
+- jetson.GPIO (*This libary is built-in jetson-nano board or rasberry pi board, and just can run on this hardware)
 - flask
 - flask_sqlachemy
 - sqlite3
 - tkinter
-*- pyrealsense2
+- pyrealsense2  (*)
 - opencv-contrib-python
 - os